VRU-intention/casr/readme.txt

 run the script of view.py to extact the sequeces of cyclists.
 For example: 'python2 view.py --dataset casr --track_number 0', see the view.py for more information.

-Please cite our arxiv paper if you use our dataset and code.
+Please cite our IEEE journal paper if you use our dataset and code.
+@article{zhijie2019intention,
+  title={Intention Recognition of Pedestrians and Cyclists by 2D Pose Estimation}, author={Zhijie Fang, Antonio M. López}, journal={IEEE Transactions on Intelligent Transportation Systems}, year={2019}
+}

+You can also download from the arxiv:

 @article{zhijie2019intention,
   title={Intention Recognition of Pedestrians and Cyclists by 2D Pose Estimation},